datarootsio/.github/profile/README.md

 [![twitter](assets/twitter.png)](https://twitter.com/Datarootsio)
 [![email](assets/email.png)](mailto:info@dataroots.io)

+> Dataroots was founded out of a strong belief that AI & data-driven solutions can be used by companies to gain a competitive edge in terms of company processes, customer interactions and legal compliance.
+Our mission is to deliver data-driven solutions with unrivalled longevity and business impact for our clients.

-Feel free to browse around, but here are some quick starting points.
+ℹ️ Feel free to browse around, below are some quick starting points.

 ## Terraform